RunguoWu/Ovatools/README.md

 The Markov model has integrated regression equations of survivals, quality of life and hospital inpatient care costs, and its output include annual probabilities of cancer death and non-cancer death, quality of life, and costs.
 The output can be saved by annual cycles or in an accumulative form for each individual.

+# Post-simulation analysis
+After obtaining outcomes from the decision tree and Markov model, you use psa_post_anlaysis to combine the two parts of outcomes together and calculate the final outcomes including ICERs.